-Next Photos: LOUD (Design Direction and Design with Team), Red White and Blue Cans (Concept and Design), Holiday Concept Idea (Concept and Digital Sketch), Back-to-School Lunch Packs (Concept and Illustration), Summer Promo (Concept), New Flavors (Concept Development)
+Next Photos: LOUD (Design Direction and Design with Team), Red White and Blue Cans (Concept and Design), New Flavors (Concept Development), Back-to-School Lunch Packs (Concept and Illustration)

 In the Fall of 2014, I created a t-shirt campaign to raise money for four deserving charities.
 My goal was to create a program that would combine my passion for design and my passion for helping others.

 I created and ran a t-shirt design competition, where everyone at my company was encouraged and welcome to submit a shirt design.
 After designs were submitted, I ran a company-wide vote to determine the top four shirts that would be printed and sold to raise money for the charities.

 100% of the profits from the sales went to support four deserving organizations.
 One charity supported children and families, while another focused on humanitarian and global aid, another supported arts and education, and another supported the environment.
 My hope in choosing a wide range of charities was to create a platform for everyone to be able to pick an organization that they were excited about and ready to support.
 We were able to raise almost a thousand dollars for these charities in just one week of sales.

 T-shirt Designs (L to R): Patrick Dewenter, Paul Stutzman, James Billiter, & Christa Seta.